 The most common causes of shivering or trembling in dogs include being cold, anxiety, low blood sugar, poisoning, and various diseases.
 If your Chihuahua suddenly starts trembling or shivering, it’s important to take note of other signs such as diarrhea, vomiting, or limping and take him/her to vet immediately.
 Some common causes of shivering in Chihuahuas are:

-This dog breed has been adapted over the years to a hot climate and that is what they are more comfortable with.
+This dog breed has been adapted over the years to a hot climate, and that is what they are more comfortable with.
 Do give them snuggly blankets to cuddle under and have them wear a sweater when it’s cold outside.

 It is also possible that he or she is anxious or stressed out.
 For example, your dog may be stressed because another dog is around.
 A little stress is not harmful to anyone; however, you should identify any cause of continuous stress and, if possible, eliminate it from the environment.

-Hypoglycemia is low blood sugar and about 10% of all Chis suffer from this.
-If your dog has it, break up their meals into small multiple meals through out the day.
+Hypoglycemia is low blood sugar, and about 10% of all Chis suffer from this.
+If your dog has it, break up their meals into multiple small meals throughout the day.
 The amount of food should stay the same, just feed them more often.
-You can also squirt a little sugar water into their mouth if they seem to be having an attack and you know they suffer from hypoglycemia.
+You can also squirt a little sugar water into their mouth if they seem to be having an attack, and you know they suffer from hypoglycemia.

 This is a viral disease that affects dogs that are not current with their vaccinations.
-Chihuahuas infected with the distemper virus will show a variety systemic illness signs, such as, eye and nose discharge, fever, coughing, diarrhea, and vomiting.
+Chihuahuas infected with the distemper virus will show a variety of systemic illness signs, such as eye and nose discharge, fever, coughing, diarrhea, and vomiting.

 This syndrome is also known as steroid responsive tremor syndrome or white shaker dog syndrome.
 It was first noticed in small, white dogs such as the Maltese and West Highland white terriers, but it can occur in dogs of any size, breed, or color.
-The causes of this syndrome are unknown.
+The causes of this syndrome and the dog’s shaking are unknown.
 The signs of GTS start between nine months and two years of age.
 Treatment generally consists of corticosteroids.

 Signs of poisoning can vary but may include tremors, weakness, disorientation, depression, drooling, vomiting, diarrhea, and seizures.
-If you think that your Chihuahua is intoxicated you can call the ASPCA poison control center at (888) 426-4435 and they can help you determine if the substance is toxic to your pet.
-The ASPCA poison control center is available 24/7 so this is a good option if it is late in the night and you cannot find a veterinarian who is available.
+If you think that your Chihuahua is intoxicated, you can call the ASPCA poison control center at (888) 426-4435, and they can help you determine if the substance is toxic to your pet.
+The ASPCA poison control center is available 24/7, so this is a good option if it is late in the night, and you cannot find an available veterinarian.

 There are other less common reasons for shivering or trembling in dogs.
 If you have questions about your Chihuahuas’ shivering or trembling or about any health and wellness issue, you should contact your veterinarian.

 So, does your Chihuahua shiver?
-Kilo does but only when she is cold or scared.
+Kilo does, but only when she is cold or scared.